TheMythologist/guardian/README.md

 4. Load into GTA Online.
 \- If you want access to Public Session Freemode activites, make sure you choose `Go` to attempt to join a Public Session.
 5. Once you've loaded into Online, you should now be in a Freemode Session by yourself.
 \- If you want to let your friends in and have added their IP addresses `Lists -> Custom`, stop the **Solo Session** and start a **Whitelisted Session**.
-   Your session should now be secure, and your friends can join you.
+\- Your session should now be secure, and your friends can join you! 🎉

 6. If you don't know your friends' IPs, you'll have to stop the **Solo Session** and tell them to join as quick as possible.